 Operation Meaning ATM_VCC_AGING Changes the circuit-aging algorithm applied to the VC.
-For this operation, arg is a pointer to an unsigned int whose value is the new aging parameter (see Table 7-1 for a list of values).
+For this operation, arg is a pointer to an unsigned int whose value is the new aging parameter (see Table 6-1 for a list of values).
 ATM_VCC_QPARAM Sets the queuing parameters for queuing raw cells in the driver.
 The argument to this operation is an atm_queue_param_p that points to a properly set atm_queue_param structure.
 This structure is referenced only within the context of the function call and may be a local variable in the calling function.

-The atm\cmm\vc\control routine is a convergence module interface that enables convergence modules to modify virtual circuit parameters, either to make the transfer of data more efficient or to control the VC aging.
+The atm_cmm_vc_control routine is a convergence module interface that enables convergence modules to modify virtual circuit parameters, either to make the transfer of data more efficient or to control the VC aging.
 The QOS and circuit bandwidth parameters cannot be modified.

-Upon successful completion, the atm\cmm\vc\control routine returns ATM\CAUSE\GOOD; otherwise, it returns an ATM error number.
+Upon successful completion, the $atm_cmm_vc_control$ routine returns ATM CAUSE GOOD; otherwise, it returns an ATM error number.

-Section 4.4.2 for information on the atm\queue\param structure atm\cmm\vc\get - Requests status information from a VC
+Section 3.4.2 for information on the ${\tt atm_queue_param}$ structure atm_cmm_vc_get atm cmm vc get - Requests status information from a VC driver Specifies the device driver handle for the PPA to which the VC being queried is attached.

-Section 7.3 for information on connection aging
+Section 6.3 for information on connection aging